The Zoo FenceThe Zoo Fence

 And how is Self-Realization different?
 Today, when you and I say and think “I” we mean the body we seem to ourselves to be inhabiting … and all it’s stuff.
 At Self-Realization, I means, is, What Is — the entirety, literally: I Am That I Am.

 Notice, God does not say in Exodus, I Am Self-Realized.
 And neither do the Teachers.
 That is so because at that level, at that place, it is enough, it is more than enough, it is all there is, to say, I AM.
-And there, it is not an individual person who is speaking about herself or himself, it is Being affirming as and for Itself — The One That is All There Is.
+And there, it is not an individual person who is speaking about herself or himself (however much it may seem so to us who cannot but perceive a Self-Realized Teacher as other than a person), it is Being affirming as and for Itself — The One That is All There Is.

 A Commentary on The Spiritual Life